odoookentang/NeatStudyUfSES/README.md

 [] Account System

 ### Studying Materials
 This is currently being worked on.
-As for how wull this be
+As for how will this be implemented, it could be through Markdown for easier integration with the web technologies being used.

 ## Backend Technologies Used